Not spending money? No need to worry there’s lots to do!

 56. Be anonymously nice

 Leave random nice notes all around town.
 Some ideas for your notes: “You can do it!” or “You’ve got this!”; it just might be the sign someone has been looking for to take the next leap in their life.
 Hang the notes on light posts, tuck them into car doors and windshields, leave them on community cork-boards.
 Spread around kindness and awesomeness and it will come right back to you.
 It’s the craziest thing but goodness boomerangs!
+Check out: 134 Ideas for Random Acts of Kindess to get you started with ideas!

 A couple more things to think about when not spending money: